sujoyrc/hindustani_raga_dataset_processing/README.md

    The output of this process will create the pitch contours in cents at 10 ms intervals.
 Unvoiced segments less than 400 ms are interpolated by a linear interpolation.
 Conversion from Hz to cents is done by the tonic files in 00_data/03_singer_specific_tonic.
    There will be a separate output csv file for each recording present in 00_data/00_orig_video

+   Note that this does not do the separate audacity processing for 3 singers - AG / CC / SCh

 7. Run the following.
 This code will use the CAMERA_VIEWS variable.
     ```